Braised Red Potatoes with Lemon and Chives are an easy side dish made with a few simple ingredients!

 The night I made these potatoes, it was one of those nights where I had to scrounge around the fridge and pantry to come up with something.
-I had seen this recipe in a recent Cook’s Illustrated and since I had all of the ingredients on hand, I decided to try something new.
+I saw this recipe in a recent Cook’s Illustrated.
+Since I had all of the ingredients on hand, I decided to try something new.
 I served the potatoes with a salad and it was the perfect last minute meal.

 This was my first time braising potatoes and I really liked this method of cooking them.
 I love how braising yields potatoes that are creamy and smooth on the inside and nice and crispy on the outside.
 Cook’s Illustrated also suggests braising the potatoes with dijon mustard and tarragon, instead of the lemon and chives, so I will probably try that next time.